November 7, 2025

 Renovating your home is supposed to be exciting until a dishonest contractor turns it into stress and financial loss.
 Whether you’re replacing an old HVAC system or remodeling an entire space, clear communication and proper documentation are your best protection.

 A simple handshake agreement isn’t enough.
-Using a detailed written agreement, such as the HVAC contract, helps define expectations, protect your investment, and maintain transparency throughout the project from start to finish.
+Using a detailed written agreement, such as the specialized HVAC installation form, helps define expectations, protect your investment, and maintain transparency throughout the project from start to finish.

 Recognizing Contractor Scams